Less Precise Can Be More Reliable: A Systematic Evaluation of Quantization's Impact on VLMs Beyond Accuracy: On QAT's Preference for Flat Minima

-\subsubsection{On QAT's Preference for Flat Minima}
+\section{On QAT's Preference for Flat Minima}

 A significant body of work establishes that neural networks converging to \say{flat} minima in the loss landscape generalize better \citep{hochreiter1997flat}.
+More recently, \cite{qt-dog2025} has shown that weight-only quantization-aware training can improve domain generalization by leveraging this phenomenon.
 As illustrated in Figure~\ref{fig:supp_loss_landscape}, QAT inherently penalizes sharp regions because the weight perturbation from quantization ($Q(w) - w$) causes a large increase in loss.
 This forces the optimizer to seek out flatter, more robust regions, which can sometimes lead to better generalization and accuracy than the original FP32 model.
+To be comprehensive, we illustrate the discrepancy between the theoretical full-precision optimization landscape, denoted by the continuous curve $\mathcal{L}_{\mathrm{FP}}(\theta)$, and the effective loss realized under discrete quantization constraints, represented by the stepped function $\mathcal{L}_{\mathrm{QAT}}(\theta)$.
+The landscape features three distinct minima characterized by varying local curvature (Hessian magnitude): a ``Sharp'' global minimum, a ``Wide'' intermediate basin, and a ``Flat'' local minimum.
+While the Sharp region ($\theta \approx -2.8$) achieves the lowest theoretical loss ($\mathcal{L}_{\mathrm{FP}} = 5.0$), its high curvature renders it hypersensitive to the parameter perturbations $\delta$ introduced by the quantization grid, resulting in a substantial discretization error ($Q\text{-Error} \approx 14.4$).
+In contrast, the ``Flat'' region ($\theta \approx 3.5$), despite a higher baseline loss ($\mathcal{L}_{\mathrm{FP}} = 13.0$), exhibits superior robustness to quantization noise.
+Due to the low gradient magnitude $\nabla_\theta \mathcal{L}$ and minimal curvature in this region, the quantization grid aligns more favorably with the loss surface, yielding the lowest \textit{effective} quantized loss ($\mathcal{L}_{\mathrm{QAT}} = 13.8$).
+This demonstrates that quantization-aware training implicitly favors flat minima, as they provide the necessary tolerance for the discrete mapping of parameters where $\mathcal{L}(\lfloor\theta\rceil) \approx \mathcal{L}(\theta)$.